 Bondi Beach has plenty of restaurants and bars, the most iconic one being Icebergs, famous for its turquoise blue ocean pool.
 Bondi is also very popular with international backpackers and has plenty of relevant accommodation.
 There is some good shopping, especially at the weekly Bondi Markets.
 Personally, I find Bondi a little too busy and the crowd a little random, but it’s where the Bondi to Coogee walk starts.
 And I can’t get enough of that pool view.

-For accommodation, I found this great Cliffside Penthouse in North Bondi.
+For accommodation, I found this great romantic haven apartment in North Bondi.

 How to get there: Take the train to Bondi Junction, then the 333 bus.
 The 380 bus also leaves from Circular Quay.